Protect Your Vital Legal Rights in a Workplace Disability Discrimination Case

 At its fundamental essence, workplace disability discrimination occurs when a worker is treated unfairly or unequally at work because of a disability.
-Legally speaking, this technically is known as a worker experiencing disparate or even negative treatment at work because of physical or mental disability.
+Legally speaking, this is technically known as a worker experiencing disparate or even negative treatment at work because of physical or mental disability.

-Examples abound in regard to the manner in which employees with disabilities are discriminated in the workplace:
+Examples abound in regard to the manner in which employees with disabilities are discriminated against in the workplace:

 - Unfair or unequal job assignments

 - Not providing reasonable accommodations or other ADA violation

 Unfair treatment of an employee, because he or she has a disability, is illegal.
 This includes employees who have a history of a disability, such as cancer that is in remission, or impairment that will only last up to six months.
 Employees who have a spouse with a disability are also protected against discrimination and harassment at work under the law.

 Commonly Misunderstood Rules for Disabled Employees in California

 The California Fair Employment and Housing, or FEHA, offers more protection to our state’s employees than the federal Americans with Disabilities Act provides.
 This is evident in the manner in which each of these legal schemes defines disability in the first instance.